CERT-Polska/mwdb-core/docs/remotes-guide.rst

    :alt: local remote object view pull

-Similar to the pull action on an object on a remote instance, we can also push an object from a local instance to a remote instance by clicking the appropriate ``push`` button in the local object view.
+Similar to the pull object action in remote instance, we can also push an object from local instance to remote by clicking the appropriate ``push`` button in the local object view.

 .. image:: ../_static/remote-push.png
    :target: ../_static/remote-push.png
    :alt: remote object view push

-After clicking on the button, a window will appear in which you will have to select the remote instance to which you want to push the object.
+After clicking on that button, a window will appear in which you will have to select the remote instance to which you want push the object.

 .. image:: ../_static/remote-push-modal.png
    :target: ../_static/remote-push-modal.png